How

 more reasons do I need than that?
 (Almost forgot,

-and all the trips out to the mountains).
-I went
+and all the trips out to the mountains and various parts of the Great Wall, and all

 and since have spent a countless amount of time